 Part your hair where your hair is thickest, and sweep it across to cover any thinning on the other side.
 Hairspray will keep your hair in place.

 If your hairline is receding too much to disguise with careful styling, a wig or hair system can completely hide your thinning, so you can style it however you like.
-Unlike wigs, hair systems are glued in place and can last months if they’re reglued regularly.
+Unlike wigs and hair toppers for women, hair systems are glued in place and can last months if they’re reglued regularly.

 With a hair system, you can wear your hair however you like.
 You’ll need to have it attached by a professional and reglued every 6 to 8 weeks.